web-extend/web-extend/docs/guide/browser.md

 ## Browser Startup

-When running the follow commands, the extension will be loaded automatically.
+When running the following commands, the extension will be loaded automatically.
 If the target is `firefox-mv2` or `firefox-mv3`, Firefox will be opened, otherwise Chrome will be opened.

 ```shell
 # developemnt